2011/08/31

 Some groups have been empowered by the war itself, such as the long-marginalised Berbers from the mountains south-west of Tripoli, who put together the most combat-effective militia.
 They will want their contribution to be recognised in any new distribution of power.

 Libya does have several advantages over Afghanistan and Iraq.
 It is not a country with a large and desperate part of the population destitute and living on the margins of malnutrition.
 It does not have the same blood-soaked recent history as Afghanistan and Iraq.
-For all the demonisation of Colonel Gaddafi over the last six months, his one-man rule never came near rivalling that of Saddam Hussein for savagery.__ assemblage of texts together ----- way back in January when the former president of Egypt was thrown off his billion dollar plus throne Well today it looks like that other bum the phony ' Colonel Muammar Gaddafi ' 'has seen his better day' ~ not that the people of that country ever had it better under his crackpot authoritarian regime ~
+For all the demonisation of Colonel Gaddafi over the last six months, his one-man rule never came near rivalling that of Saddam Hussein for savagery.__ assemblage of texts together ----- way back in January when the former president of Egypt was thrown off his billion dollar plus throne Well today it looks like that other bum the phony ' Colonel Muammar Gaddafi ' 'has seen his better day' ~

 .
 He was a wicked man, and will go 'down' the drain